Gokayama / 五箇山 (Toyama)

 Multilingual Support

-English-speaking tour guides are available for a fee (advance reservation required).
+English-speaking tour guides are available with charge.
+[Reservation requiered.]

 Unique Local Experiences

-Shirakawa-go Gassho Village in Gifu Prefecture and Ainokura and Suganuma villages in Gokayama in Toyama Prefecture were registered as World Heritage Sites in 1995.
-Since it is only a 30-minute drive between them, you can enjoy this unique landscape of Japan by visiting both areas in one trip.
-There is a World Heritage tour bus bound for Gokayama from Shin-Takaoka Station on the Hokuriku Shinkansen Line, so access from Tokyo is also convenient.
+Shirakawa-go Gassho-style Village in Gifu Prefecture and Ainokura Village and Suganuma Village in Gokayama in Toyama Prefecture are registered as World Cultural Heritage Site in 1995 as "Historic Villages of Shirakawa-go and Gokayama".
+Since both villages are just 30-minutes-drive away from each other, these unique landscapes of Japan are able to be visited in one trip.
+There is a World Heritage Bus bound for Gokayama from Shin-Takaoka Station on the Hokuriku Shinkansen [Bullet Train] Line, so, even visiting from Tokyo is made easy.

 Special Tours